Skip to main content

 • Weight: 68 kg

-• Training volume: 7 sessions/week
+• Training volume: 7 hours per week (moderate)

-• Training experience: 2 years
+• Training experience: 2 years (early competitive phase)

 Cardiorespiratory Capacity